 The service tech will then most likely ask you to see the air conditioner.
 Same as a doctor, the service tech will start their trial and error diagnosis process.
 There are multiple factors that could be the cause for an air conditioning system that isn’t functioning properly, and it’s up the technician to explore all the possible sources starting from the most typical issues to the least.
 The process could take anywhere from five minutes to sixty, and sometimes longer.

 During the A/C system diagnosis, they will likely check the air filter to verify it’s not obstructed or needs to be replaced.
 They will inspect your air conditioner’s refrigerant levels, confirm the air condenser fan is circulating properly, verify that the size of your air conditioner is correct for the size of your house, and examine the safety controls, wiring, and electronics.

 Have answers, will fix

 Always know that throughout Winnipeg you’re in good hands with Winnipeg Supply Service Experts.
-Our technicians are NATE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
+Our repairmen are ACE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your air conditioning repair, give us a call day or night at 204-800-0613 and we’ll be happy to discuss the process.